-Staff providing the In-Home and Community Support must be awake during overnight hours for the purpose of performing tasks that require continual assistance as identified in the service plan to ensure medical or behavioral stability and that are able to be performed by a trained non-medically-licensed individual.
-These tasks include the following:
+Staff providing the In-Home and Community Support must be awake during overnight hours to perform tasks that require in-person continual assistance as identified in the service plan to ensure medical or behavioral stability & that are able to be performed by a trained non-medically-licensed individual.
+Tasks include:

-- Taking vital statistics when monitoring has been prescribed by a licensed professional, such as post-surgical care, - Positioning, - Performing range of motion exercises as directed by a licensed professional, - Administering prescribed medications (other than over the counter medications), - Applying prescribed treatments, - Monitoring for seizure activity for a participant with convulsive (grand mal) epilepsy that is not able to be controlled by medication, - Maintaining the functioning of devices whose malfunction would put the participant at risk of hospitalization, and - Crisis intervention in accordance with the participant's behavior support plan.
+- Taking vital statistics when monitoring has been prescribed by a licensed professional, such as post-surgical care - Positioning - Performing range of motion exercises as directed by a licensed professional - Administering prescribed medications (other than over the counter medications) - Applying prescribed treatments - Monitoring for seizure activity for a participant with convulsive (grand mal) epilepsy that is not able to be controlled by medication - Maintaining the functioning of devices whose malfunction would put the participant at risk of hospitalization, and - Crisis intervention in accordance with the behavior support plan

+Because overnight In-Home and Community Support activities require direct in-person assistance, remote technology cannot be used to provide services during overnight hours.
 If the participant only needs supervision or assistance with tasks that do not meet the criteria above such as evacuation in the event of an emergency during overnight hours, the appropriate service during this time period is Companion services.

-- Basic The provision of the service at a staff-to-individual ratio of 1:3. - Level 1 The provision of the service at a staff to individual ratio of 1:2. - Level 2 The provision of the service at a staff-to-individual ratio of 1:1. - Level 2 Enhanced The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
-Level 2 Enhanced services by a nurse are only available to participants age 21 and older. - Level 3 The provision of the service at a staff-to-individual ratio of 2:1. - Level 3 Enhanced The provision of the service at a staff-to-individual ratio of 2:1 with one staff member who is certified, has a bachelor's degree or is a nurse and one staff member with at least a high school diploma.
-Level 3

-Enhanced services by a nurse are only available to participants age 21 and older.
+- Basic-The provision of the service at a staff-to-individual ratio of 1:3 - Level 1-The provision of the service at a staff to individual ratio of 1:2 - Level 2-The provision of the service at a staff-to-individual ratio of 1:1 - Level 2 Enhanced-The provision of the service at a staff-to-individual ratio of 1:1 with a staff member who is certified, has a bachelor's degree or is a nurse.
+Level 2 Enhanced services by a nurse are only available to participants age 21 & older - Level 3-The provision of the service at a staff-to-individual ratio of 2:1 - Level 3 Enhanced-The provision of the service at a staff-to-individual ratio of 2:1 with 1 staff member who is certified, has a bachelor's degree or is a nurse and 1 staff member with at least a high school diploma.
+Level 3 Enhanced services by a nurse are only available to participants age 21 & older.

-The use of Level 2 Enhanced, Level 3 and Level 3 Enhanced are based on the participant's behavioral or medical support needs.
+The use of Level 2 Enhanced, Level 3 & Level 3 Enhanced are based on the participant's behavioral or medical support needs.
 The need for enhanced levels of service must be reviewed every 6 months in accordance with ODP policy for continued authorization.

-Transportation necessary to enable participation in community activities outside of the home in accordance with the participant's service plan is included in the rate paid to agency providers.
-Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan and billed by the agency as Transportation Mile.
+Transportation necessary to enable participation in community activities outside in accordance with the participant's plan is included in the rate paid to providers.
+Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan & billed by the agency as Transportation Mile.
 Transportation is not included in the wage range for In-Home and Community Support services provided by Support Service Professionals in participant directed services.
-As such, Transportation services should be authorized and billed as a discrete service.
-When Transportation services are authorized and billed as a discrete service (regardless of whether the services are delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance and/or care provided to the participant during transportation.
+Transportation services should be authorized & billed as a discrete service.
+When Transportation services are authorized & billed as a discrete service (regardless of whether the service is delivered by an agency or Support Service Professional) In-Home and Community Support is compensable at the same time for the supervision, assistance & or care provided to the participant during transportation.
 In-Home and Community Support services cannot be used to solely transport a participant as this would be considered a Transportation service available in the waiver.
-The participant must have a need for assistance, guidance or support with tasks while in the home and community locations for which transportation is necessary.
+The participant must have a need for assistance, guidance or support with tasks while in the home & community locations for which transportation is necessary.